camunda/camunda-docs/docs/components/optimize/userguide/additional-features/filters.md

 Similar to the other variables, there are two input switches that allow you to exclude or include process instances where a particular date variable is either `null` or `undefined`.

+### Combine multiple variables filters with OR logic

+Additionally to using variable filters individually, there is also the option of combining all the previously mentioned variable filters with OR logic.
+This means that variables which fullfill the condition specified in at least one filter will be displayed.

 ## Assignee and candidate group filters

 These filters allow you to include or exclude instances based on the assignee or the candidate group of at least one User Task of a particular process instance.